Day trips to France

 A France day trip couldn't be easier with LeShuttle (formerly Eurotunnel).
 Visit some idyllic towns for shopping, dining and sightseeing, all within a short drive from Calais.

-A France day trip is easy with LeShuttle
+Going to France for the day is easy with LeShuttle

 aerial view of a port with blue water sandy beach and lots of buildings under a blue sky